ABOUT US

 The City of Hickory is a North Carolina Main Street community, designated by the N.C.
 Department of Commerce Main Street & Rural Planning Center.
 Hickory Downtown Development Association is charged with administering the program at the local level and building public-private partnerships to spur economic development that achieves measurable results such as investment, business growth, and job creation.

-Main Street America logo
+Main Street America 2025

 Hickory Downtown